Xilinx-Wiki-Projects/ZCU102-Ethernet/README.md

 - **Build Instructions** - Instructions on how to re-build the designs

-- **Validation** - List of exact validation hardware, and results of validation tests run against the design
+- **Validation** - Setup and results of validation tests run against the design

 - **Known Issues** - Current known issues with the design and/or workarounds for these issues.

 ---
 ## **Troubleshooting / Assistance**
 If you find you are having difficulty bringing up one of the designs, or need some additional assistance, please reach out on the [Xilinx Community Forums](https://forums.xilinx.com).